XxMorganxX/HomeAssist/README.md

 - **Barge-in support** – Interrupt the assistant mid-response by speaking
 - **Process isolation** – Wake word detection runs in a separate process to prevent model corruption
 - **Clean state transitions** – A state machine ensures components don't conflict
+- **Persistent memory** – Remembers facts, preferences, and patterns about you across sessions
+- **Vector memory** – Semantic search of past conversations using 3072-dim embeddings

 ---